-The workplace is known to have two common traits, irrespective of it being a constructive site or an office.
+The workplace is known to have two common traits, irrespective of it is a construction site or an office.
 These are valuable employees who while working might become ill or injured.
 Knowing in-depth first aid procedures will help protect them.

-Good health of your employees results in increased productivity and profitability.
+The good health of your employees results in increased productivity and profitability.
 National Safety Council had come up with an estimate in 1997 that 80+ million workdays were lost resulting from unintentional injuries.
 American businesses were hit by approximately $127 billion.
-On an average, it amounted to $980/worker.
+On average, it amounted to $980/worker.

-The truth is that the workplace is filled various types of risks and dangers, be it a high or low-hazard environment.
-It includes bleeding, shock, burning, poisoning, stings and medical emergencies.
+The truth is that the workplace is filled with various types of risks and dangers, be it a high or low-hazard environment.
+It includes bleeding, shock, burning, poisoning, stings, and medical emergencies.
 Such risks only tend to get compounded if employees feel unwell.
-This further result in lack of concentration, thereby causing costly injuries!
+This further results in a lack of concentration, thereby causing costly injuries!

 Imparting First Aid Training

-It is your responsibility as an employer to ensure overall wellbeing of all your employees at the workplace.
+It is your responsibility as an employer to ensure the overall well-being of all your employees at the workplace.
 Hence, it is a wise move to provide them with basic and advanced training in First Aid.
-It requires minimal investment and sure to keep your employees well-trained and safe all the time.
-Moreover, it ensures increased productivity and allows you to enjoy big returns apart from competitive advantage.
-But the most important point is that it is law of the country to provide basic first aid training to employees.
+It requires minimal investment and is sure to keep your employees well-trained and safe all the time.
+Moreover, it ensures increased productivity and allows you to enjoy big returns apart from a competitive advantage.
+But the most important point is that it is the law of the country to provide basic first aid training to employees.